phetsims/qa/issue-templates/rc-test-template.md

 This sim supports keyboard navigation.
 Please make sure it works as intended on all platforms by itself and with a screen reader.

+<h3>Magnification</h3>

+This sim supports magnification with pinch and drag gestures on touch screens, keyboard shortcuts, and mouse/wheel controls.
+Please test magnfication and make sure it is working as intended and well with the use cases of the simulation.
+Due to the way screen readers handle user input, magnification is NOT expected to work while using a screen reader so there is no need to test this case.

 <h3>Final Requests</h3>

 - [ ] If this sim is in [this list](https://github.com/phetsims/perennial/blob/master/data/accessibility), make an